Goizueta Alumna Helps Fund Scholarships for Sister Business Executives

 The owner of Lisa Fey Presents LLC, she is an Atlanta-based keynote speaker, business consultant, sales trainer, and improvisational workshop leader.
 Her path began in a small town of Lucama, N.C. (population 800), and she worked three jobs while attending the University of North Carolina.

-Her strong college friendships taught her to see herself a member of a generous community that helps drive individual success.
+Her strong college friendships taught her to see herself as a member of a generous community that helps drive individual success.

 "I wouldn't be where I am without their contributions," she says.
 "In tough times, they talked me into sanity.
 They took care of me."